dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 .. note::

-  XGBoost4J-Spark first needs to assemble the numeric feature columns into one column with VectorUDF type by VectorAssembler, but XGBoost4J-Spark-GPU does not need such transformation, it accepts an array of feature column names by ``setFeaturesCol(featuresNames)``.
+  In contrast to the XGBoost4J-Spark package, which needs to first assemble the numeric feature columns into one column with VectorUDF type by VectorAssembler, the XGBoost4J-Spark-GPU does not require such transformation, it accepts an array of feature column names by ``setFeaturesCol(featuresNames)``.

 After we set XGBoostClassifier parameters and feature/label columns, we can build a transformer, XGBoostClassificationModel by fitting XGBoostClassifier with the input DataFrame.
 This ``fit``